Australian Shepherd x Australian Cattle Dog

 He also runs faster than you think he can when he sees one of the feral cats.
 However, he does not try to climb the fence after them - he only likes to jump up for attention from people.

 Sally is very sweet.
 When Sally wiggles, her whole body joins in on the action!
 She loves everyone (except her sister) & ready to play at all times.
 Everyone wants to play with her, too.
-And she is very tolerant of others who play a little too hard or steal her squeaky toys.
+And she is very tolerant of others who play a little too hard but NOT if they get to the tossed toy first.

 Supposedly, Sally used to have a pet cat that she slept with in her old home.
 We are not sure if she really wants another one or if she would rather chase the feral cats down.
 She certainly knows when they are around, though.